Question: What Is Enthesitis?

 Symptoms Associated With Enthesitis

 Symptoms include pain and often swelling.
-In addition to pain and swelling of the heel, other commonly affected areas include the toes and fingers, which can look like a sausage caused by swelling at the entheses.
-With enthesitis, the elbow, pelvis and chest wall may also have pain and/or swelling.
+In addition to pain and swelling of the heel, other commonly affected areas include the toes and fingers.
+Toes and fingers can look like a sausage due to swelling at the entheses.
+With enthesitis, the elbow, pelvis and chest wall may also have pain or swelling.

 Treatment of Enthesitis